keysmet/keysmet-doc/api.md

 -- Flash key for `ms` milliseconds and progressively revert to previous state flashColor(key: integer, color: integer, ms: integer)

+-- Wait until any of the keys passed as arguments are pressed.
+Return which was pressed first. waitPress(key: number, ...)

+-- Wait until any of the keys passed as arguments are released.
+Return which was releasedfirst. waitRelease(key: number, ...)

 ```

 ## Color